-WORCESTER, MA– A total of 2,069 undergraduate students achieved the criteria required for Worcester Polytechnic Institute’s (WPI) fall 2022 Dean’s List.
+WORCESTER, MA — A total of 2,054 undergraduate students achieved the criteria required for WPI’s spring 2023 Dean’s List.
 The criteria for the WPI Dean’s List differs from that of most other universities as WPI does not compute a grade point average (GPA).
 Instead, WPI defines the Dean’s List by the amount of work completed at the A level in courses and projects.

 “WPI’s academic programs are rigorous and require a level of independence beyond what is required in traditional courses.
 WPI students work on open-ended problems for communities around the world.
-The problems are important and the impact is real,” said Dean of Undergraduate Studies Arthur C. Heinricher.
+The problems are important and the impact is real” said Professor Arthur C. Heinricher.
 “Some of this nation’s best and brightest students come to WPI to study engineering and science and business and the humanities.
 Those named to the Dean’s List have excelled in all of their work, and we are exceptionally proud of these outstanding students.”

-The following Wilmington students were named to the Dean’s List for Fall 2022:
+The following Wilmington students were on the Dean’s List for Spring 2023:

-- Ryan Forcina, majoring in Biomedical Engineering (BS), class of 2025
+- Ryan Forcina, class of 2025, majoring in Biomedical Engineering

 About Worcester Polytechnic Institute